-S. Judging Conflicts [Board Motions #42-03-12, #104-06-16]
+T. Judging Conflicts [Board Motions #42-03-12, #104-06-16]

 - (1) Conformation judges accepting assignments with non-CKC clubs in Canada will be required to report such assignments to CKC Head Office.
 Failure to report such assignments will be subject to 4.2.2 of the Conformation Show Rules & Regulations. - (2) The report must contain the name of the Club, the show location and all breeds and/or classes to be judged. - (3) Assignments with non-CKC clubs will be subject to 4.2.2 of the CKC Conformation Show Rules and Regulations.
-An administrative charge as set by the Board will be levied against any judge who violates this provision in the rules.
 Disciplinary action and possible loss of judging privileges may be taken against repeat offenders.
+[Board Motion #13-05&06-24]